Nursing care business failures hit record high in 2016 | The Japan Times

-Bankruptcies in nation’s nursing care industry in 2016 hit a record high for the second consecutive year amid a cut in government-set service payments and increasing competition, a survey showed Wednesday.
+Bankruptcies in the nation’s nursing care industry in 2016 hit a record high for the second consecutive year amid a cut in government-set service payments and increasing competition, a survey showed Wednesday.

 The number of failures in the industry this year by businesses with debt of more than ¥10 million (about $86,000) rose 42.1 percent from 2015 to 108, Tokyo Shoko Research said.